 Resource productivity statistics

-Resource productivity in the EU economy increased by around 36 % since the year 2000.
+Resource productivity in the EU economy has increased by around 35 % since the year 2000.

-Resource productivity of the EU-27 and across Member States over time
+Resource productivity of the EU and across Member States over time

 - GDP expressed in chain-linked volumes is used for comparisons over time as it shows the development of the economic aggregate excluding inflation;

 At Member State level, resource productivity developed quite differently (see Table 1).
 It increased in nearly all countries between the year 2000 and today.
-Resource productivity more than doubled in Ireland and Spain.
+In Ireland and Spain, resource productivity more than doubled.
+Despite the COVID-19 recession, resource productivity even grew in 2021 in some countries, most notably in Ireland, the Netherlands and Greece.

 Variation of resource productivity across EU Member States

-Expressed in GDP in PPS over DMC, the resource productivity amounts to 2.20 euro/kg for the aggregated EU-27 economy in 2019.
-The ratio varies considerably across EU Member States from less than 1 €/kg in Bulgaria, Estonia and Romania) to more than 3 €/kg in Belgium, Spain, Italy, Luxembourg and the Netherlands (see Table 2).
+Expressed in GDP in PPS over DMC, the resource productivity amounts to 2.30 euro/kg for the aggregated EU economy in 2021.
+The ratio varies considerably across EU Member States from less than 1 €/kg in Bulgaria and Romania to more than 3 €/kg in France, Ireland, Italy, Luxembourg and the Netherlands (see Table 2).

 Figure 2 is a scatterplot presenting DMC against GDP levels.
 There is no clear linear relationship between GDP and DMC.
-There are countries with low GDP and high DMC, (e.g. Bulgaria, Romania) but also countries with high GDP and low DMC (e.g. Netherlands).
+There are countries with low GDP and high DMC, (e.g. Romania) but also countries with high GDP and low DMC (e.g. Ireland).
+Further, there are countries with low DMC and low GDP (e.g. Greece) as well as high DMC and high GDP (e.g. Lithuania).

-DMC and GDP growth rates in EU-27 and Member States - decoupling issues
+DMC and GDP growth rates in EU and Member States - decoupling issues

 It is important to note that this outcome should be further investigated as the economic crisis proved decisive to determine it and could also be the result of outsourcing material-intensive production to other parts of the world.
 However, those aspects of dislocated environmental pressures through trade are not covered by the DMC indicator.
 More comprehensive data which reflect materials embodied in trade can be found in Material flow accounts - flows in raw material equivalents